MetPX/sarracenia/jupyter/README.md

 * gather (obtain new messages from a data pump, a remote polling source or a local directory.)
 * filter ( apply accept/reject masks, then on_filter processing. )
-* do ( do a download (most flows) or send, or whatever )
+* work ( do a download (most flows) or send, or whatever )
-* outlet ( post message to a new pump for other flows to use, or write it to a file, or nothing. )
+* post ( post message to a new pump for other flows to use, or write it to a file, or nothing. )